monolixd/monolixd/README.md

 # 💫 About Me:
-I want to be an Ai Developer
+🤖I want to be an Ai Developer<br>
-I want to make the world better
+🌎I want to make the world better<br>
-I'm currently studying At Information Technology Major
+👨‍💻I'm currently studying At Information Technology Major

 # 💻 Tech Stack: